 Busy as always on the streets of Khao San Road

 If you want to party but want to get away from the usual clubs and bars, look no further than SO Sofitel's monthly pool party.
 The lofty 10th-floor position boasts some superb views over the greenery of Lumpini Park, with plenty of space to swim, drink, dance or just laze around people-watching on a sunbed.
 The eight-hour party kicks off at 13:00 on the last Saturday of every month.

 One of our favourite Bangkok Nightlife activities: SO Sofitel's Pool Party

 7. Sukhumvit Soi 11

-Strategically placed pretty much in the middle of Bangkok next to Nana BTS Station, Sukhumvit 11 has everything you need for a complete night out on the town.
+Strategically placed pretty much in the middle of Bangkok, next to Nana BTS Station, Sukhumvit 11 has everything you need for a complete night out on the town and is the best option for Bangkok nightlife for singles.
 Start your evening 32 floors up gazing at the sunset and sipping fancy cocktails at the stunning Above Eleven rooftop bar, before heading on to the ever-popular Levels Club (house/EDM) - possibly via one or two more bars along the way.
 If you have the stamina, after-hours hip-hop venue Sugar is just down the road.

 All-time favourite at Sukhumvit Soi 11: Levels